LIBRARY AND READING

-Also because parents are the most important reading role models for children and young people, we need all the family to put reading on the agenda too!
+Also because parents are the most important reading role models for children and young people, all the family should put reading on the agenda too!

-We have put together information, advice and links about the library and reading all in one place:
+to find information, advice and links about the library and reading all in one place.

 - Let your child choose what to read, rather than choosing what you think they should read.
-Try to have a ‘light touch’ – don’t be judgemental about what they choose!
+Try to have a ‘light touch’ – don’t be too judgmental about what they choose!

 - Encourage your child to read magazines, comics, newspapers and the internet as well as books.

 - Talk to your child about books or magazines you haven’t enjoyed, as well as things you love.